Finschia/ostracon/docs/tendermint-core/configuration.md

 ##### main base config options #####

-# TCP or UNIX socket address of the ABCI application,
-# or the name of an ABCI application compiled in with the Tendermint binary
+# the name of an ABCI application compiled in with the Tendermint binary
-proxy_app = "tcp://127.0.0.1:26658"
+proxy_app = "kvstore"

 # A custom human readable name for this node
 moniker = "anonymous"